daniel-pompa/daniel-pompa/README.md

 Welcome to my GitHub profile!

-I'm a passionate web developer with experience in the MERN stack, dedicated to building scalable and efficient web applications.
+I'm a web developer with experience in the MERN and PERN stacks, dedicated to building scalable and efficient web applications.
 My commitment to continuous learning helps me stay up-to-date with the latest technologies and enhance my skills.

 As a self-taught developer, my relentless curiosity drives me to master new technologies and stay informed about the latest trends and best practices in web development.
 I'm committed to delivering solutions that meet technical standards and user needs, and I continually explore innovative tools and techniques to enhance my development practices.